 Can you believe how GORGEOUS the original oak wood is on our vintage church pew?!!!

 I also placed a Longaberger basket and an vintage wooden box underneath to hold my favorite magazines in.

 One huge reason we needed more seating was that this guy is FOREVER hogging the comfy furniture :).

 Although the floral gallery wall looks pretty above the pew, I have something more personal planned for the white frames, you can see how we created a DIY photo galley wall HERE).

-Don’t Forget to Pin Our Farmhouse Church Pew Makeover to your favorite DIY projects board on Pinterest!
+Don’t Forget to Save & Pin Our Farmhouse Church Pew Makeover to your favorite DIY projects board on Pinterest!